Vikaspogu/blog/content/blog/tekton-intro/index.md

 oc apply -f go-sample-template.yml
 ```

-Deployment will not complete since there are no container image for `go-sample` app
+The deployment will not be complete since there are no container images for the `go-sample` app.

 ![App template](temp.png)

 Create a `s2i-go`, `OpenShift-cli` task.
 You can find more examples of reusable `task`s in the [Tekton Catalog](https://github.com/tektoncd/catalog) and [OpenShift Catalog](https://github.com/OpenShift/pipelines-catalog) repositories.

-**Note:** Tasks consist of a number of steps that are executed sequentially.
-Each task is executed in a separate container within the same pod
+**Note:** Tasks consist of several steps that get executed sequentially.
+The pipeline will perform each task in a separate container within the same pod.

 ```bash
 oc apply -f https://raw.githubusercontent.com/OpenShift/pipelines-catalog/master/s2i-go/s2i-go-task.yaml